infinum/qa-handbook/Basics/Testing in general.md

-> *You can be a great tester if you have programming skills.
-You can also be a great tester if you have no programming skills at all.
-And, you can be a lousy tester with or without programming skills.
-A great tester will learn what skills she needs to continue to be great, in her own style.*
+> *Great testing doesn't require programming skills.
+A great tester adapts and learns, regardless of their initial skillset.*

 ## Testing is...

-...difficult. :-)
+... challenging. :-)

-- There is no way to ensure all bugs have been found or fixed.
-- It is hard to determine which bugs are important and which are not.
-- It is impossible to be completely sure something works.
-- You cannot test on all possible combinations of software and hardware.
-- There are multiple ways in which something can fail.
-- Even if something doesn't fail, the app can still be bad.

-Keeping that in mind, you should do the best possible job to drive what the team is working on forwards to the best possible quality, keeping in mind the context of the product and the project.

-This document is a short primer and introduction into all things called software testing.
-There is no particular order.
+It's impossible to guarantee the discovery and resolution of all bugs, assess the significance of each issue, or ensure flawless functionality.
+The vast array of software and hardware combinations makes comprehensive testing unattainable.
+Failures can manifest in numerous ways, and even without apparent issues, an application may still fall short of expectations.
+Despite these difficulties, the aim is to guide the team towards the highest quality possible, considering the product and project context.
+This document serves as a concise introduction to the world of software testing, without any specific sequence.
+For additional resources, you can refer to the Wikipedia article on software testing or the ISTQB syllabus.

-You can also use the [Wiki article for software testing](https://en.wikipedia.org/wiki/Software_testing) or the [ISTQB syllabus](https://www.istqb.org/certifications/certified-tester-foundation-level) as a starting point.
+You can use the [Wiki article for software testing](https://en.wikipedia.org/wiki/Software_testing) or the [ISTQB syllabus](https://www.istqb.org/certifications/certified-tester-foundation-level) as a starting point.

 ## Testing a feature